2nd annual Christmas Toy Drive benefits those in need within the Cowichan Valley : My Cowichan Valley Now

 A Christmas Toy Drive was held Friday to benefit those families in need in the Cowichan Valley, this holiday season.
-It was the second annual event held by the Surepoint Group, who do electrical and solar contracting on Vancouver Island.
+It was the second annual event held by the Surepoint Group, who do electrical and solar contracting on Vancouver Island, and Heronwood Custom Cabinetry.

 Surepoint Regional Manager Tom Nightingale says the drive helps set a good example for their younger staff members.